 The Winemaking Difference

-At La Mesa we handcraft all our wines.
-Our grapes are sourced directly from our own estate vineyard whenever possible.
-There is simply no better way to make wine than to walk the vineyards, control growing conditions and taste the ripening grapes to best determine when they are absolutely perfect for harvest.
+Grown right here.
+There is simply no better way to make great wines than to walk the rows, control growing conditions and taste the ripening grapes to best determine when they are absolutely perfect for harvest.
 By growing our own grapes, we control everything from vine-to-bottle to give you the best quality wines and tasting experience.

 We work with other vintners in the Amador AVA community and beyond to share and continuously improve our own sustainability practices.
 Our operation is 100% solar powered with batteries supplementing power for all our vineyard farming, winemaking operations, tasting room and EV charging.
 We make wines sustainably through the use of cutting edge Flextank technology, saving hundreds of oak trees over their lifetime of use, while also reducing energy needs for cooling in the cellar.
 This technology also conserves significant water in the winemaking process and enables lower intervention wines with minimal sulfites.
 All our tasting room bottles are recycled through our participation in the Greater Valley Conservation Corp's glass recycling program.